Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/07-using-hbm/3_BW_Explorations.md

 Random         1024 (M0->PC0_3)          256                    1.99473
 Random         1024 (M0->PC0_3)          512                    3.49935
 Random         1024 (M0->PC0_3)          1024                   5.5307
 ```

-The top 5 rows show the point to point accesses, ie 256 MB accesses, with a Transaction size variation.
-The bandwidth drops compared to the top 5 rows in the previous step when the address pattern was sequential.
+The top five rows show the point to point accesses, ie 256 MB accesses, with a Transaction size variation.
+The bandwidth drops compared to the top five rows in the previous step when the address pattern was sequential.
 You can still experience decent bandwidth for larger transaction sizes, though.

-The bandwidth drops compared to the top 5 rows from 13GB/s using the sequential accesses at the previous step.
+The bandwidth drops compared to the top five rows from 13 GB/s using the sequential accesses at the previous step.
 You can still experience better bandwidth for larger transaction sizes than 64 bytes though, this is simply explained because when accessing 128 bytes or more, then, only the first access is random the next accesses in the transaction are sequential, so the memory is better utilized, efficiency-wise.

-When the master is addressing 2 or 4 PCs to access a larger range, the bandwidth will drop significantly.
-So it's important to observe that a single M_AXI connected to 1 PC will provide better bandwidth than connected to multiple PCs.
+When the master is addressing two or four PCs to access a larger range, the bandwidth will drop significantly.
+So it is important to observe that a single `M_AXI` connected to one PC will provide better bandwidth than connected to multiple PCs.

-Let's use the specific example of Row 13, the transaction size is 256 bytes and using a 1 GB of randomly accessed data - i.e. utilizing PC0-3.
-We can see the performance is ~2 GB/s.
-If this was a real design need, it would be advantageous to change the microarchitecture of said design to use 4 M_AXI to access 4 individual PC in an exclusive manner.
-This means that the kernel code would have to check the index/address it wished to access and then exclusively use one of the pointer arguments (translating to one of the 4 M_AXI) to make this memory access.
-As you might have already understood the access range is now 256 MB per pointer/M_AXI, which basically means that we fall back to a use case where we have one master accessing one PC, and this is exactly the situation in Row 3.
-As a result, this would provide 12+ GB/s of bandwidth using 4 interfaces but with only one utilized at a time.
-You could try to further improve the situation by making 2 parallel accesses using those 4 M_AXI but this means that the part of the design providing the indexes/addresses need to provide 2 in parallel, which might be a challenge too.
+Use the specific example of Row 13; the transaction size is 256 bytes and using a 1 GB of randomly accessed data — i.e., utilizing PC0-3.
+You can see the performance is ~2 GB/s.
+If this was a real design need, it would be advantageous to change the microarchitecture of said design to use four `M_AXI` to access four individual PC in an exclusive manner.
+This means that the kernel code would have to check the index/address it wished to access and then exclusively use one of the pointer arguments (translating to one of the four `M_AXI`) to make this memory access.
+As you might have already understood the access range is now 256 MB per pointer/`M_AXI`, which basically means that you fall back to a use case where you have one master accessing one PC, and this is exactly the situation in Row 3.
+As a result, this would provide 12+ GB/s of bandwidth using four interfaces but with only one utilized at a time.
+You could try to further improve the situation by making two parallel accesses using those four `M_AXI`, but this means that the part of the design providing the indexes/addresses need to provide two in parallel, which might be a challenge too.

-#### Conclusion: The bandwith is higher when accessing a single Pseudo Channel over 256 MB data (or less) compared to accessing multiple Pseudo Channels.
+#### Conclusion: The bandwith is higher when accessing a single Pseudo Channel over 256 MB data (or less) compared to accessing multiple Pseudo Channels

 ### Random Accesses with RAMA IP

-This step uses the same topologies as the previous step, but now we are using RAMA IP to improve the overall bandwidth.
+This step uses the same topologies as the previous step, but now you are using the RAMA IP to improve the overall bandwidth.
 This step will require the generation of new xclbins.

 The `HBM_connectivity.cfg` file that is generated from the Makefile adds the RAMA IP to the config file syntax as described at [Random Access and the RAMA IP](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Random-Access-and-the-RAMA-IP).
 The `HBM_connectivity.cfg` file will look like the following example: